EGF Championships and Top Events

 The under-20 winner (from 2014), or highest placed available player, qualifies for the Globus

 Cup World Go U-20 in Japan, with the restriction that no player can take part more than once in

 The EYGC is usually held between February and mid-March.

 When sponsorship is available, a travel grant and/or free accommodation is provided to strong

 players and team leaders according to a prescribed set of rules.

 Until 2009 this was sponsored by Ing Chang-Ki Weichi Educational Foundation and had under-18 and

-for some time.
+Europe for some time.

 This event started autumn 2014 and is for country or area teams, matches played on five boards

 More Information and Match